Corporate Sustainability

 Audit Committee

 To strengthen the operational functions and efficiency of the Audit Committee, CWE assess the performance of the Audit Committee at least once every year, including the level of participation in the company's operations, recognition of functional committee responsibilities, improvement of the quality of functional committee decisions, functional committee composition and selection of members, and internal control.
 The evaluation covered 22 indicators in five aspects.
-The overall score was 100/100, indicating an excellent operation and receiving positive reviews.
+The Audit Committee’s overall performance self-evaluation score for 2024 was 100/100, indicating an excellent operation and receiving positive reviews.

 Attendance in Person |